 Retroactive Recognition: A year before the release of the first Blind Melon album, Shannon Hoon contributed backing vocals to six songs on Use Your Illusion Inote Plus the "alternate lyrics" version of "Don't Cry" from Use Your Illusion II, if you count that as a separate song, where he's credited in the liner notes simply as "Shannon".
-He's probably most recognizable on "Don't Cry" and "The Garden".
+He's probably most recognizable on "Don't Cry", "You Ain't The First", and "The Garden".
 The "Don't Cry" video also featured Hoon performing alongside the band.

 Throw It In: "Sweet Child O'Mine" was written in one sitting on the back of a bus.
 As nobody wrote anything for the aftermath of Slash's solo, they lampshaded the situation instead of writing another verse : "Where do we go, where do we go now?"

 Chinese Democracy, the musical equivalent to Duke Nukem Forever, took 15 years to be released.